 There is, however, nothing to show that Jews with a balanced and Scriptural viewpoint would refuse to greet a “man of the nations” or a tax collector.
 Jesus’ counsel about greetings, in connection with his exhortation to imitate God in his undeserved kindness toward “wicked people and good,” would seem to rule against such a rigid stand.—Matt.
 5:45-48.

-In my book, My Beloved Religion — And The Governing Body I show that first in the 21st century, the members of the GB gradually have given themselves dictatorial powers.
-And I also show that when the elder arrangement was introduced in 1972, the organization was theocratic and not autocratic, and there were freedom for the members.
+In my book, My Beloved Religion — And The Governing Body, third edition, I show that first in the 21st century, the members of the Governing Body gradually have given themselves dictatorial powers.
+And I also show that when the elder arrangement was introduced in 1972, the organization was theocratic and not autocratic, and there was freedom for the members.
 I have also shown with examples that I would not have learned to understand the Bible if experienced elders connected with the Watchtower Society had not given me interactive teaching.
 So I believe that Jehovah has used elders connected with the Watchtower Society to find Bible truth and teach it to others.
-But these elders have functioned as teachers and not as prophets, as the present members of the GB: they demand absolute obedience, and those who are disobedient will be disfellowshipped.
+But these elders have functioned as teachers and not as prophets, as the present members of the Governing Body: they demand absolute obedience, and those who are disobedient will be disfellowshipped.

 While the organization progressed in a theocratic way, some serious errors were also made.
 Several such errors were made in connection with disfellowshipping, and the application of Matthew 18:15-17 to disfellowshipping without any basis in the Bible was one such error.